daidaiEbao/CoqLec/Logical_Foundation/Tactics.md

 If you will use the eqn expression shortly, you should write the eqn down, otherwise, Coq will erase all the occurence of eqn.

+- substitute away all existing occurrences of n =?
+3,
+- add an equation to the context that records which case we are in.
 ### Exs
 - Exercise: 3 stars, standard, optional (trans_eq_exercise)
 - Exercise: 3 stars, standard (injection_ex3)